san-ghun/kotlin-lotto-precourse/README.md

 3. Winning Calculation
     - [ ] Compare each ticket with the winning number
       - [ ] Calculate the number of matching numbers
-      - [ ] Bonus number Check if it matches or not
+      - [ ] Do the bonus number check whether it matches or not
     - [ ] Calculate Rank
       - [ ] 6 matches: 1st
       - [ ] 5 + bonus: 2nd